lanl/Fierro/README.md

 ```
 make -j
 ```
-The fierro executable will be in the bin/test.
+The fierro executable will be in the bin/test folder.

 ## Running the code
 To run the fierro exectuable (see subsection above here to make the executable) go to bin/test and type